Video Game Examples:

 - Dungeons and Dragons also has the hordeificer artificer build that uses the large number of constructs.

 - The Leadership feat causes a group of people to gather around you and mostly do your bidding.
+It is infamous for being one of the most overpowed abilities in the game.

 - The Expanded Psionics Handbook gives us the Thrallherd prestige class which can easily grant you hundreds of willing minions.
 Disposable, too, as they'll be replaced if you were to lose any, say, throwing them at a dragon or something.
 Unlike the Leadership feat, this doesn't cause your remaining minions to have any second thoughts, since they're all psychically manipulated anyway.
 And the class isn't limited to evil alignments!